ToddE/pifigo/README.md

 **TLDR** *download and extract the package and get it on your Pi device and then run the installer as root.*

 1. Download and extract the [latest release](https://github.com/ToddE/pifigo/releases) on your target device (Raspberry Pi)
-2. Review the config.toml file and make any changes to the default Access Point or passwords.
+2. Review the config.toml file and make any changes to the default Access Point or passwords. (see [Configuring Pifigo](#5-configuring-pifigo))
 3. Run the installer with sudo privileges:

   ```bash